caseyg/awesome/TOPICS.md

 *   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

-*   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript
+*   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.

 *   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
 Ghost in the machine!